Sometimes we overcomplicate Email Marketing. That’s why we decided to write about Simple Email Marketing.

 Email Marketing Permission

 First, you need to have your subscribers permission.
-You can’t start doing email marketing without their clear permission for you to send them emails.
+You can’t start doing email marketing without their explicit consent for you to send them emails.
 It’s not only a legal matter.
 It’s an ethical and moral obligation.

 To get your subscribers attention, you need to show the value they’ll get from your content.
 Show them what you’ll be sharing, how many times and what kind of content.